NOXY-JS/ICEbot/README.md

 ```
 After doing this, go to your browser and install the .zip file extension from "ICEbot () node.zip" file
 then load "Gartic.io" to see if it works.

-The using mode is the same as ICEbot v6 but its more faster than using it on normal browsers.
+It works like ICEbot v6 but its more faster than using it on normal browsers.

 Some resources may not work but it will be fixed soon and added to this repo.